maxdesalle/website/content/startup-ideas.md

 ---

-**Real-time economy dashboards:** think of these COVID-19 map dashboards, but with faster updates and for the economy.
-You would be able to track the impact of interest rates increases in real time and in specific places.
-Basically needs to be a [Dune](https://dune.com)-like service, but for the "real" economy.
-It's unbelievable to me that something like this doesn't yet exist.

-The [Federal Reserve](https://en.wikipedia.org/wiki/Federal_Reserve), banks and major companies would be your first clients.
-Data could come from [ChainLink](https://chain.link) oracles, or a network of incentivized data providers in the region you are initially targetting.

-Should probably initially focus on getting integrated with traditional payment providers, this can either be done from the top (partner with Mastercard, Visa, etc.), or from the bottom (provide a plug and play solution merchants can add that sends data to you, in exchange for some type of reward system).

-Business model is very simple: free users get access to the dashboard, but with a delay of 24 hours for example, and paid users get instant updates in real time with daily or weekly reports and additional metrics.

----

 **Actually good Kombucha:** I drink Kombucha all the time, I love it.
 If you don't know it, it's a fermented probiotic drink based on tea.
 Probiotics are foods/drinks that, according to the current research, contribute to the health of your gut as they contain bacteria that will help your digestive system.

 There is a big market for probiotics, [40% of the world population suffers from gastrointestinal problems](<https://www.gastrojournal.org/article/S0016-5085(20)30487-X/fulltext>).
 And even those who don't have gut problems at the moment would probably benefit from probiotics, the [current early research is very promising on mood/cognitive functions as well](https://www.health.harvard.edu/mind-and-mood/probiotics-may-help-boost-mood-and-cognitive-function), and [they have very rarely side effects](https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/expert-answers/probiotics/faq-20058065).